Refinancing Your Mortgage vs. Selling Your Home in 2025

 The National Association of Mortgage Brokers (NAMB) offers a search feature to help you find a Lending Integrity Professional who can review your options with you.
 After working out the numbers with a refinancing expert, your next step is to consult with an experienced real estate agent.
 An agent will help you compare your potential refinancing savings with your potential profits from selling your home.

-An agent is also your best resource for obtaining the comps of homes sold in your area that you’ll need to assess your home’s current market value—rather than letting your lender alone determine its worth.
+An agent is also your best resource for obtaining the comps of homes sold in your area so you can assess your home’s current market value—rather than letting your lender alone determine its worth.

 Proceed with confidence